Rising-Stars-by-Sunshine/CS-ECON206-Ni-Jenny-Zheng-PS1/README.md

 3)Negotiation: The fact that promises made during negotiation may not be kept adds another uncertainty to the game.
 If either player feels that they have been misled or taken advantage of during negotiation, this may lead to a breakdown in trust and cooperation.

--More research questions in the real world?

-In the real world, we should consider social behaviors of both players, which means that they will be affected by many other factors when continuing/stopping their game.

-1) Is there an agency between two players?
-If one person wants to get higher amount of money than the initial endowment but there is no best player B to help him, agency very likely works to match the best couple of players with similar needs or strategies.

-2) Does extra cost exist in the game?
-How they negotiate with each other?

-3) When does the game end?
--when there is the huge gap?
--when one person thinks he has got enough money and wants to exit the game?
--when their profit maximized?

-4) What are people's expectation of this game?
--maximized profit?
--gain some money with little risk of investment?
--huge gap beyond others in wealth?

 ##  Code
     from otree.api import *